Photography Is An Innately Flattening, Fattening and Gender-Biased Medium

 Wide-angle lenses however can have a slimming effect with camera proximities of less than one metre (left above and top right).
 Standard and Telephoto lenses will have a relative fattening effect at distances of one metre and beyond (right above).
 This effect can be seen quite clearly in the two examples immediately above, as they were both taken at the same time.
 The left is taken from approximately 70 cm distance, the right from about 2 metres.
 Statistically (and aesthetically), the fattening effect reaches its peak at approximately 2.7 metres camera-to-subject distance and appears to level off at further distances (top left) .
 The ratio of neck width relative to jaw width seems to be the most important driver of smaller size or bodyweight estimations (top right).

 Keeping the face size constant while varying lens focal lengths (increasing camera-to-subject distances) can change apparent Jaw/Neck Ratio.
 Standard and Telephoto lenses will portray necks as significantly wider than they are in reality.
-In males, this can be interpreted as increased masculinity.
-In females however, it is almost always perceived as extremely fattening.
+In males, neck widening or “thickening” can be interpreted as increased masculinity.

 When comparing monoscopic 2D and orthostereoscopic 3D images, the geometrically accurate stereoscopic image is always perceived as slimmer than otherwise identical monocular stimuli.
 In virtual twin demonstrations, the orthostereoscopic image is seen as the identical size, shape and distance as the real person.
 3D images of people correlated to their actual Body Mass Index, whereas the 2D images correlated to a heavier body mass.
 The results strongly suggest that the 2D condition is the distorted condition.